rakesh-i/ESP32-RC-car/README.md

      <img src="media/12.jpg" alt="Logo" width="400" height="300">
      <img src="media/11.jpg" alt="Logo" width="400" height="300">

+11. I have added standoffs to hold the circuit above the battery.
 12. If you are struck follow the following video.

 ## Code